 The identification of regression coefficients is critical for understanding group comparisons in logit and probit models.
 To explain this we begin by reviewing how coefficients are compared across groups in linear regression (Chow 1960).
-To simplify the presentation, we use two groups with two regressors, but the results can be easily generalized G groups and K regressors.
-Let y be a continuous, observed dependent variable regressed on x_1 and x_2 for groups defined by g = 0 and g = 1.
-We begin by fitting separate regressions for each group which allows the regression coefficients and error variances to differ by group:
+To simplify the presentation, we use two groups with two regressors, but the results can be easily generalized to G groups and Kregressors.
+Let y be a continuous, observed dependent variable regressed on $x_1$ and $x_2$ for groups defined by g=0 and g=1.
+We begin by fitting separate regressions which allows the coefficients and error variances to differ by group: